vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

 Stop all workloads that write to the PVC. <br>

-**For an application deployment or StatefulSet, scale it to zero instead and verify that the PVC is no longer mounted.** <br>
+**For an application deployment or StatefulSet, scale it to zero instead and verify that the PVC is no longer mounted.** <br><br>

 In this example, the pod is deleted:
 ```bash
 vks-src -n "$SRC_VKS_NS" delete pod migration-test-writer \
   --wait=true